openvinotoolkit/operator/docs/operator_installation.md

 ## Openshift

 In the OpenShift [web console](https://docs.openshift.com/container-platform/4.10/web_console/web-console.html) navigate to OperatorHub menu.
-Search for "OpenVINO" and select "OpenVINO™ Toolkit Operator".
+Search for "OpenVINO™ Toolkit Operator".
 Then, click the `Install` button.

 ![installation](install.png)

 ## Kubernetes

-Operator can be installed from the [OperatorHub](https://operatorhub.io/operator).
+Operator can be installed in Kubernetes cluster from the [OperatorHub](https://operatorhub.io/operator).

 Find the `OpenVINO Model Server Operator` and click 'Install' button.

+***

 ## Building and installation from sources